The “good German” in war movies

 Lieutenant Diestl (Marlon Brando) stands up to his superior, Capt.
 Hardenberg (Maximilian Schell)

-Immediately after the war, there was credulity among the victors about this kind of obliviousness and one of the central tenets of the Nuremberg trials was that claims of ignorance were unconvincing and that people at all levels of German society were complicit to some degree in the Nazis’ crimes.
+Immediately after the war, there was incredulity among the victors about this kind of obliviousness and one of the central tenets of the Nuremberg trials was that claims of ignorance were unconvincing and that people at all levels of German society were complicit to some degree in the Nazis’ crimes.
 The regime certainly made no attempt to conceal their aims and methods, passing laws which gradually stripped away the rights of all “undesirables”, openly attacking Jewish businesses and individuals in full view of the public, running trains full of prisoners on railways which passed through many towns on their way to the camps.
 And yet, thanks to very effective propaganda and deep, long-held prejudices in society as a whole, many Germans accepted this situation with equanimity – not only were they not personally affected by these oppressive measures, they believed that the victims deserved this treatment.

 In their commentary on Twilight Time’s Blu-ray of Edward Dmytryk’s The Young Lions (1958), Julie Kirgo, Lem Dobbs and Nick Redman point out that by the time the movie was made thirteen years after the end of the war, it was possible for the victors to show more understanding and empathy for the former enemy, thus making it possible for the film to present a sympathetic “good German” in the form of the Wehrmacht lieutenant Christian Diestl.
 And yet, in order to make him sympathetic, it was also necessary to make him extremely, even implausibly naive, learning only slowly over a period of years that the regime he serves is not what he thought it was.
-This isn’t so much an opening up of understanding of the individual German after the war’s enmity had faded; but the question is what, exactly, was behind it?
+This isn’t simply an opening up of understanding of the individual German after the war’s enmity had faded; but the question is what, exactly, was behind it?
 No doubt it was at least partially due to the casting of Marlon Brando in the role, an important and popular actor who could not have portrayed the character as written in Irwin Shaw’s novel: in the book, he was more like an adult version of the boys in Die Brücke, a true believer corrupted by a corrupt government.
 Oddly, in the movie, Diestl becomes the most sympathetic of the three protagonists, his ultimate fate seen as a tragic waste.
 (Shaw was apparently very displeased with this alteration of his work.)

 Major Grau (Omar Sharif) witnesses General Tanz' (Peter O'Toole) pleasure in destruction